Judicial Profile: Department 1

 - Appointed to the bench December 1998.
 First assigned to the Pittsburg Branch handling primarily the criminal calendar.
 Supervising Judge, Pittsburg Branch, 2000-2001.
 Family Law judge, Pittsburg Branch, 2002.
 Supervising Judge of the Civil Division in 2005 and 2006.
 Served as a member of the Court Executive committee for seven years.
-Currently has a Civil assignment and serves as Assistant Presiding Judge.
+Served as Assistant Presiding Judge.
+2015 Presiding Judge.

 - Pre-bench Civic & Professional Activities

 - (1) Board of Directors, Protection Advocacy, Inc., a federally funded organization providing legal services to persons with disabilities, 1991 – 2000; (2) California State Mental Health Planning Council, 1996 – 1998.
 Association of Defense Counsel, Berkeley-Albany Bar Association.

 Appointed to California Commission on Access to Justice – 2005 to present; served as Chair from 2007 to 2009

 Selected as member of five person team representing the California Courts at the National Summit for Language Access in the Courts - 2012